Students

 To excite America’s youth about the incredible career pathways that modern manufacturing offers, we must increase awareness and change misperceptions about the industry through exposure to hands-on experiences and engaging content.

-This work is achieved through several key initiatives: Creators Wanted, MFG Day, youth-facing content focused on learning more about manufacturing careers, activities and programs, content and channel partnerships, as well as the STEM Careers Coalition.
+This work is achieved through several key initiatives: Creators Wanted, MFG Day, the STEM Careers Coalition, youth-facing content focused on manufacturing careers, activities and programs, as well as content and channel partnerships.

 Creators Wanted